wraldata/nc-vbm-2018/readme.md

 TWO or MORE RACES|57|754|7.56
 INDIAN AMERICAN or ALASKA NATIVE|45|564|7.98

-Of the 6,383 unique voters rejected at least once, 882 eventually had their mail-in ballots accepted (14%).
+Of the 6,383 unique voters whose ballots were rejected at least once, 882 eventually had their mail-in ballots accepted (14%).
 That leaves 5,501 voters whose mail-in ballots were ultimately received and rejected, or about 5.3% of all mail-in voters.

 But even accounting for the multiple requests and eventual acceptances, Black voters have their mail-in ballots rejected at almost three times the rate of white voters, and more than twice the overall rate.